Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 – as of September 2025Nearest on-ramps are in Lima; access via private network extension.
+Direct Cloud On-Ramps0 – as of September 2025Nearest major cloud on-ramps are located in Lima.

-Sales Tax18% VAT – as of September 2025Standard national value-added tax rate applies to goods and services.
+Sales Tax18% VAT, as of September 2025Standard national rate applies to equipment and services.

 Network & Connectivity Ecosystem